Wardha: Paramdham Ashram/ "Brahma Vidya Mandir"

 This ashram was established by Acharya Vinoba Bhave in 1934 at Pawnar on the bank of the river Dham with a spiritual purpose.
 He also established Brahma Vidya Mandir ashram within it.
 He started the Bhoodan Movement.
 It was also the starting point of Bharat Chhodo Andolan.
 Pawnar is an ancient city dating back to Mahabharata.
 During the Bhonsle reign Pawnar was the Vidarbha Kingdom's most important military station.
 During excavation for the construction of the ashram, many sculptures and idols were found which are kept at the ashram which is open to visitors.

 Kelzar Ganpati Mandir

 The Kelzar Ganpati Mandir is about 26 km from Wardha on the Nagpur Road.
-This temple is on a hill and is surrounded by the scenic beauty of forests and hills near the Bor National Tiger Reserve and Bird Sanctuary.
+This temple is on a hill and is surrounded by forests and hills near the Bor National Tiger Reserve and Bird Sanctuary.
 It is a historical place and its history goes back to Vashishtha Purana.